kmekmora/AdventurePrototype/README.md

 - **Some objects are themselves animated**: no animations (describe two examples)

 Asset sources:
-- (For each image/audio/video asset used, describe how it was created.
-What tool did you use to create it?
-Was it based on another work?
-If so, how did you change it, and where can we learn more about the original work for comparison?
-Use [Markdown link syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links).)
+- All backgrounds were created by me in Krita.
+- All emojis were found on https://emojipedia.org/

 Code sources:
 - `adventure.js` and `index.html` were created for this project [Adam Smith](https://github.com/rndmcnlly) and edited by me.
 - `game.js` was sketched by [Adam Smith](https://github.com/rndmcnlly) and rewritten by me.

-All backgrounds were created by me in Krita.
-All emojis were found on https://emojipedia.org/